epadam/Production-Time-Series-Prediction-System/README.md

 https://github.com/epadam/production-level-data-analysis/new/master/k8s

-## What is the target and what data do you need?

-1. What it the target and data type?
+## What it the target and data type?

    a.
 Structured Data